jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 #### Fixed logical residence

 A target object resides on a storage device.
 That is the residence of the object.
 However: classes and methods represent structure of a program.
 The definition of the structure of a program often not only needs a physical target location.
 The definition of structure of a program often needs to be part of a module: not just as an intermediate target, that then redirects to the storage device, but as the only target.
-A single logical location can take over the position of the physical target and will become *the* target.
+A single logical location can take over the position of the physical target and might become *the* target.
 That way you can give something a fixed logical location.

 This is important for objects that serve as prototypes for other objects (also known as classes) and it is also important for methods to be able to have a fixed logical location.
 Normal objects can sort of float around and change residence.
 They don’t need to be part of one module, they just float around.